 The good news is that mold issues are often entirely preventable.
 If you live in a humid climate, like Florida, Georgia, or another southeastern state, you may already have preventative measures in place.
 Ultimately, prevention comes down to keeping indoor humidity levels in check.
 Our suggestions include:

-- Run a dehumidifier in the parts of your home that aren’t climate-controlled, like your attic, basement, or garage.
+Run a dehumidifier or use an air conditioning system in the parts of your home that aren’t climate-controlled, like your attic, basement, or garage.
 This is especially helpful in the summer.

 Stay on top of your home maintenance.
 Don’t wait to repair a faulty water heater, drafty window, or leaky dishwasher.
 Jumping on repairs as soon as you notice a maintenance issue will almost certainly save you lots of money in the long run.

 Ensure your kitchen and bathrooms have proper, functioning ventilation systems.
 In the kitchen, clean the vent cover over your range frequently, as it can become clogged with grease and lose some of its effectiveness.
 In bathrooms, run the exhaust fans during and after bathing to clear out steam as quickly as possible.